zuber3421/Wave-Animation/README.md

-# T1 – Static Website Project
+# Wave-Animation – Static Website Project

 ## 📌 Project Overview
 This is a simple and clean **static website** built using **HTML and CSS**.